hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-27

+When it comes to zero-overhead abstractions and Caterpillar, the elephant in the room is interactivity.
+Making immediate changes to a running program has an inherent cost.
+How can such a feature be supported without a heavy runtime?

+The short answer is, it probably can't.
+But I think there are ways to alleviate this.
+For a start, interactivity is going to be most useful during development, and there you might be able to afford the cost.
+For production deployments, we can support "exporting" your program from the interactive runtime, into a fully compiled and optimized form.

+And that might be fine in many cases.
+But I think giving up on interactivity for production deployments would fall short of Caterpillar's potential.
+And I do have ideas on how to support that, without making the whole language slow.

 ## 2024-04-26

 My primary language for the last 10+ years has been Rust, which has zero-cost